AlanFreed/PhysicalFields.jl/README_MutableTypes.md

 Mutable boolean values belong to the type:
 ```
 mutable struct MBoolean
     b::Bool    # Bool <: Integer <: Real <: Number
 end
 ```

 Mutable integer numbers belong to the type:
 ```
 mutable struct MInteger <: MNumber
     n::Int64    # Int64 <: Signed <: Integer <: Real <: Number
 end
 ```

 Mutable real numbers belong to the type:
 ```
 mutable struct MReal <: MNumber
     n::Float64    # Float64 <: AbstractFloat <: Real <: Number
 end
 ```

 Mutable vectors (1D arrays) belong to the type:
 ```
 struct MVector
-    len::Int64              # A vector's length, which is fixed.
+    len::UInt32             # Length of a vector, which is fixed.
-    vec::Vector{Float64}    # A column vector with mutable elements.
+    vec::Vector{Float64}    # Column vector with mutable elements.
 end
 ```
+whose whose elements `vec` are mutable, but whose dimension (length `len)` is immutable.

 Mutable matrices (2D arrays) belong to the type:
 ```
 struct MMatrix
-    rows::Int64             # Rows in a matrix, which is fixed.
+    rows::UInt16            # Rows in a matrix, which is fixed.
-    cols::Int64             # Columns in a matrix, which is fixed.
+    cols::UInt16            # Columns in a matrix, which is fixed.
-    vec::Vector{Float64}    # A matrix reshaped as a column vector with mutable elements.
+    vec::Vector{Float64}    # Matrix reshaped as a column vector with mutable elements.
 end
 ```
-where vector `vec` indexes along the matrix's column vectors according to
+whose elements `vec` are mutable, but whose dimensions (rows `rows` and columns `cols)` are immutable.
+Vector `vec` indexes along the matrix's column vectors according to the mapping
 ```
 index = row + (column - 1)*rows
 ```